Modern yoga: Early modern yoga

-Yoga was presented to the Western world in different forms by Vivekananda, Madame Blavatsky, and others in the late 19th century.
+In the early years of British colonialism in India, the elites from the United States, Europe, and India rejected the concept of hatha yoga and perceived it as unsociable.
+By the late 19th century, yoga was presented to the Western world in different forms such as by Vivekananda and Madame Blavatsky.
 It embodied the period's distaste for yoga postures and hatha yoga more generally, as practised by the despised Nath yogins, by not mentioning them.
 Blavatsky helped to pave the way for the spread of yoga in the West by encouraging interest in occult and esoteric doctrines and a vision of the "mystical East".
-She had travelled to India in 1852-3, and became greatly interested in yoga in general, while despising and distrusting hatha yoga.
-In the 1890s, Vivekananda taught a mixture of yoga breathwork (pranayama), meditation, and positive thinking, derived from the new thought movement, again explicitly rejecting the practice of asanas and hatha yoga.
+She had travelled to India in 1852-53, and became greatly interested in yoga in general, while despising and distrusting hatha yoga.
+In the 1890s, Vivekananda taught a mixture of yoga breathwork (pranayama), meditation, and positive thinking, derived from the New Thought movement, again explicitly rejecting the practice of asanas and hatha yoga.

 Yoga as exercise

 A few decades later, a very different form of yoga, the prevailing yoga as exercise, was created by Yogendra, Kuvalayananda, and Krishnamacharya, starting in the 1920s.
-It was predominantly physical, consisting mainly or entirely of asanas, postures derived from those of hatha yoga, but with a contribution from western gymnastics.
+It was predominantly physical, consisting mainly or entirely of asanas, postures derived from those of hatha yoga, but with a contribution from western gymnastics (Niels Bukh's 1924 Primary Gymnastics).
 They advocated this form of exercise under the guise of the supposed specific medical benefits of particular postures, quietly dropping its religious connotations, encouraged by the prevailing Indian nationalism which needed something to build an image of a strong and energetic nation.
 The yoga that they created, however, was taken up predominantly in the English-speaking world, starting with America and Britain.

+Popularization

+The popularity of modern yoga increased as travel became more feasible, allowing exposure to different teachings and practices.
+Immigration restrictions were relaxed from India to the USA and some parts of Europe around the 1960s.
+And, spiritual gurus began to offer what they referred to as solutions to the problems of modern life.
+As new-age high profile individuals, such as the Beatles, tried out yoga, the practice became more visible and desirable as a means to improve life.